Ebenezerkifle/alx-higher_level_programming/0x02-python-import_modules/README.md

 # Python Import Modules

-This directory contains the solutions regarding with imports in python!
+This directory contains the solutions regarding imports in python!